raffaeler/SemanticDrivenModeling/src/SemanticModelingSolution/ConversionLibrary/Readme.md

 The JsonConverter may receive one of the following types

-* Null: meaning that  a nullable int having null is called here
+* Null: meaning that reference and nullable types being null fall in this case
 * True, False: Boolean
-* String: may receive String, Guid, DateTime and DateTimeOffset
 * Number: any number type
+* String: may receive String, Guid, DateTime, DateTimeOffset or any other non-object, non-array type
+* Array and objects are processed by the deserializer appropriately to match the graph

 ## Interpreting deserialized data